Annexation of the Jordan Valley

-Annexation of the Jordan Valley is the proposed application of Israeli sovereignty over the Jordan Valley.
-The idea has been advocated by some Israeli politicians since the Israeli occupation of the West Bank began in 1967, most notably with the Allon Plan and the 2020 Trump peace plan.
+Annexation of the Jordan Valley has been advocated by some Israeli politicians since the Israeli occupation of the West Bank began in 1967, most notably with the Allon Plan and the 2020 Trump peace plan.
 Israeli prime minister Netanyahu's September 2019 annexation proposal included Jericho becoming a Palestinian enclave.

-The Jordan Valley
+Jordan Valley

 According to B'Tselem, 65,000 Palestinians and about 11,000 Israeli settlers live in the area.
 According to Peace Now, the proposal includes 30 settlements with 12,778 settlers, 18 illegal outposts, 15 Area A and B communities, including 44,175 Palestinians and 48 shepherding communities in Area C including 8,775 Palestinians.
 The area to be annexed is about 22% of the West Bank, 90% of which is in Area C and 20% of the land is Palestinian-owned.

 Proposals

 Allon Plan

 The Allon Plan was a plan to partition the West Bank between Israel and the Hashemite Kingdom of Jordan, create a Druze state in the Israeli-occupied Golan Heights, and return most of the Sinai Peninsula to Arab control.
 The plan was drafted by Israeli Minister Yigal Allon shortly after the Six-Day War in June 1967.
 The broad aim of the plan was to annex most of the Jordan Valley from the river to the eastern slopes of the West Bank hill ridge, East Jerusalem, and the Etzion bloc, to Israel.
 The remaining parts of the West Bank, containing most of the Palestinian population, were to become Palestinian autonomous territory, or would return to Jordan, including a corridor to Jordan through Jericho.
 The Jordanian King Hussein rejected the plan.
 Allon died in 1980, and the following year the Israeli government passed the Golan Heights Law, effectively annexing most of the governorate.